BBojan94/sorting-algorithms/README.md

 ## Algorithms Included

+### The following sorting algorithms are included in this repository:
+- Bubble Sort
+- Selection Sort
+- Insertion Sort
+- Merge Sort
+- Quick Sort

+## Setup

+## Usage

+## Explanations and Analysis

 ### Bubble Sort
 Bubble Sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The process is repeated until the list is sorted.